vgmtrans/vgmtrans/README.md

 VGMTrans is a cross-platform desktop application that converts sequenced video game music into standard formats.

 * Converts various formats into MIDI, SoundFont2, and DLS
-* Built-in playback to preview tracks
+* Built-in playback for previewing conversion
 * Interactive hex viewer for inspecting music data

 ## Download